pan-training/training-catalogue/README.md

 - ~~Add editing~~.

+- Take into account the success/failure codes zenodo's api sends back.
+Properly catch all the possible errors/failures.
+And in general try to catch other possible errors (when calling split on a potential nil(due to an error of some kind) value for example).

 ### In the near(ish) future:

 - Create a slightly different system where the API key used is the user's.
 This is a more resilient system.
 This system can use most everything done here, but a slight tweak to add the user's api key instead of our own needs to be implemented.
 Both possible systems could co-exist at the same time and the user could chose which one he/she wants to use.